The Killer Is Loose: Plot

 A savings and loan company is robbed by men displaying abnormal familiarity with the building.
 Police inquiries led by Lt.
 Sam Wagner discern that soft-spoken bank employee Leon Poole is complicit in the crime.
 Poole starts a gunfight when the police appear at his apartment, but surrenders after Sam accidentally shoots and kills Poole's wife (whom the police officers are told by the neighbours is not in the apartment, and whose presence Poole does not announce).
 She was, in Poole's words, the only person who respected him and made his life worth living.
 The teller is sentenced to a decade in prison for his part in the robbery, promising that someday he will have revenge on Wagner.

 Two years later, Sam has switched to a desk job at the behest of his wife Lila, who has feared his being killed on duty ever since she heard Poole threaten him.
 Poole, meanwhile, has been transferred to the prison's honor farm for good behavior.
 But his mild demeanor was a deception; at the first opportunity he kills a guard and escapes.
-By the time the authorities discover his absence, Poole has also murdered a farmer, stolen this victim's truck and clothing, and driven towards the city where the Wagners live.
+By the time the authorities discover his absence, Poole has also murdered a farmer, stolen his victim's truck and clothing, and driven towards the city where the Wagners live.
 He successfully passes through roadblocks and police patrols, having realized that nobody recognizes him when he takes off his distinctive glasses, needed for his extreme short-sightedness.
 Sam is asked to resume active duty and help with the case.
 Lila worries about him, but he tries to minimize the danger.